What's the life of the fuel cells in a car?

 How can I find a station in my area?

 In California, you can find stations by using our map at www.H2FCP.org/stationmap.
 Select the filter and you can choose what type of station (car, bus, truck) as well as those that are open, in development or proposed.
 If you want to look more closely at the stations in development, you can review the the H2 Stations List on H2FCP's resources page at www.H2FCP.org/resources.
 This document is updated monthly.

 How much does it cost to build a H2 station?

-In the past, the cost of many passenger vehicle hydrogen stations ranged between $2-to-$3 million, but station developers are beginning seeing lower per-kilogram costs, due to several factors, including an increase in the number of stations being built, the Low Carbon Fuel Standard fuel and capacity credits, among others.
-An example of these reductions in cost are the newest stations coming online that are as much as six times the size of the earliest stations and price reductions at the pump of as much as 20 to 25 percent.
+In the past, the cost of many passenger vehicle hydrogen stations ranged between $2-to-$3 million, but station developers have seen lower per-kilogram costs over time, due to several factors, including an increase in the number of stations being built, the Low Carbon Fuel Standard fuel and capacity credits, among others.
+An example of these reductions in cost is the newest stations coming online that are as much as six times the size of the earliest stations.

 Where do I fill up an FCEV?

 In California, you can find stations by using our map.
 Select the filter and you can choose what type of station (car, bus, truck) as well as those that are open, in development or proposed.

 Where is the funding coming from to build H2 stations?

 Funding for hydrogen stations comes from a mix private and public sources.
 In California, much of the public funding for light-duty stations has come from the California Energy Commission.
 Other programs, such as the Low Carbon Fuel Standard, help in encouraging the development of low carbon fuels and stations.
 In a relatively short time, we have seen the cost of stations drop and the percentage of private investment increase significantly.
 A recent study from the California Air Resources Board shows that we can achieve a self-sufficient (no government funding) hydrogen fueling network for cars with one last infusion of funding.